rbgvictoria/vicflora-static-pages/bioregions/interplay-with-fire.md

 Three interesting biological questions concerning the behaviour of fire ephemerals are: What causes the seeds of these species to germinate after fire?
 How long do soil-stored seeds live?
 Why do these species persist for such a short period following fire?

-A specified range of fire-related heating conditions occurring is the usual explanation given to the first question---as in many hard-seeded legumes (Cavanagh 1980; Gill 1981b), but removal of allelopathic influences and the stimulatory presence of recently charred material could be involved (Keeley 1984).
+A specified range of fire-related heating conditions occurring is the usual explanation given to the first question&ndash;-as in many hard-seeded legumes (Cavanagh 1980; Gill 1981b), but removal of allelopathic influences and the stimulatory presence of recently charred material could be involved (Keeley 1984).
 Nothing appears to be known regarding the second question.
 'Competition' may be invoked to help answer the third question, but the whole study of fire ephemerals in Australia is in its infancy.

 ## Patterns